JohannHenning/.dotfiles/README.md

 - ripgrep [rg]:(<https://github.com/BurntSushi/ripgrep>)
   - Jip, `yay -Sy ripgrep`
   - PS now Live Grep will start working in Nvim ("<leader> / ") Here is another fun one, at the time of writing this markdown file, I was in the process of creating this whole repo and though it relevant to be able to chill on my couch and code this from my Arch Installed laptop.

 So `openssh` next:

 - `yay -Sy openssh`
 - `sudo systemctl enable --now sshd`

+So I got bored of the normal promp and i kept finding myself using `pwd` way to much.

+- `yay -Sy starship`